-In February 2018, Austin enacted the city's Earned Sick Time Ordinance, No. 20180215-049 (February 15, 2018) ("Earned Sick Time Ordinance" or "Ordinance").
-Appellants argue that the Ordinance is preempted by the Texas Minimum Wage Act ("TMWA") and are seeking a temporary injunction to stay the Ordinance.
-Amici curiae Law Professors submit this brief to underscore the historical context and purpose of Texas's Home Rule Amendment in support of the proposition that Austin's home rule authority should be construed broadly, and to argue that Austin's Ordinance is not preempted by existing state law.
+In August 2018, San Antonio enacted the city's Paid Sick Leave Ordinance, No. 20180215-049 (February 15, 2018) ("Paid Sick Leave Ordinance" or "Ordinance").
+Appellees argue, among other things, that the Ordinance is preempted by the Texas Minimum Wage Act ("TMWA") and ask this Court to resolve the matter.
+Amici Curiae Law Professors submit this brief to underscore the historical context and purpose of Texas's Home Rule Amendment in support of the proposition that San Antonio's home rule authority should be construed broadly, and to argue that San Antonio's Ordinance is not preempted by existing state law.